channabankapur/AdvAlgo2019/Assignment_1/README.md

     The given tests are known as unit tests.
 Each test is meant to test only a single functionality at a time.
 Looking at the code should give you a better idea.
 You don't have to write any tests yourself, but something like this is done for production code.
 We have given a sanity check test, which tests really simple functionality, just to check if the bare minimum works, and that there are no compilation issues.<br>
     You can compile the test and run it like it's any other C++ file, i.e. <br>g++ filename.cpp<br>./a.out
     </li>
     <li>We would be giving the header files too.
 In case of the dynamic array question, there are STL classes which do essentially the same functionality.
+Hence, any headers that have to be included should be done in the .hpp file(This is going to be how we would test it).
+In the implementation .cpp file, only the .hpp file should be imported.
+The specific headers are mentioned under the data structure.
+Don't have any interaction with STDOUT in your implementations.
+It shouldn't interfere</li>
     <li>With respect to the language, we are using g++ to compile. g++ is used for C++, but compiles C code too.
 There are some differences between gcc and g++, so we recommend that you use g++ too.<br>
     (This line can be changed.
 We are testing on ubuntu 18.04 with g++ version 7.4.0.
 Make sure it works on that, some of you maybe using OS/compiler specific features.)</li>
     <li>Discussion between yourselves is fine, but not copying.
 We would be running a plagiarism detection script</li>